-Open clusters are regions a few tens of light years across which contain hundreds or thousands of stars, all of which formed at about the same time, usually within the last few hundred million years.
-As they orbit around the Galaxy, other stars, which are not members of the cluster, can pass through the cluster, slightly disturbing the motions of the cluster members.
-Occasionally, this results in one or more cluster stars being ejected from the cluster; and over long periods of time, the clusters fall apart, their stars scattered all around the path they followed, while they were orbiting as a group.
+Open star clusters are regions a few light years or tens of light years across which contain hundreds or thousands of stars, all of which formed at about the same time, usually within the last few hundred million years.
+As they orbit around the Galaxy other stars, which are not members of the cluster, can pass through the cluster, slightly disturbing the motions of the cluster members.
+Occasionally this results in one or more cluster stars being ejected from the cluster, and over long periods of time the clusters fall apart, their stars scattered all around the path they followed while they were orbiting as a group.

 SOME OLDER DATA HAVE BEEN SUPERSEDED BY NEWER INFORMATION: USE THE NGC LINKS

-Another young cluster of stars (its age is estimated at 100 million years), the Pleiades, in Taurus.
-Even in bright city lights, the Seven Sisters, as they have been called since Hellenic times, are faintly visible as a little "dipper" of half a dozen or so stars.
-In reality, the dozen or so light years that the cluster spans contains over three thousand stars.
-Despite the small size of the cluster (most of the other clusters shown on this page are a hundred or two light years across), its relative nearness to the Earth (at four hundred forty light years distance, it is second only to the Hyades, in terms of closeness) makes the cluster over twice as wide as the Moon (see the image below, for a direct comparison), and a difficult object to image in most telescopes, because their field of view is much smaller than the cluster, and only a portion of it can be seen at any given time.
-The best way to observe the cluster is with a four to six inch telescope set to a very low power (preferably, not much more than twenty times magnification), by using an eyepiece of long focal length or, when taking a photograph, using a reducing lens to reduce the intrinsic magnification of the telescope, and increase the field of view.
+Another young cluster of stars (its age is estimated at 100 million years), the Pleiades in Taurus.
+Even in bright city lights the Seven Sisters, as they have been called since Hellenic times, are faintly visible as a little "dipper" of half a dozen or so stars.
+The dozen or so light years that the cluster spans actually contains over three thousand stars.
+Despite the small size of the cluster (most of the other clusters shown on this page are a hundred or two light years across), its relative nearness to the Earth (at four hundred forty light years distance it is second only to the Hyades in terms of closeness) makes the cluster over twice as wide as the Moon (see the image below for a direct comparison), and a difficult object to image in most telescopes because their field of view is much smaller than the cluster, and only a portion of it can be seen at any given time.
+The best way to observe the cluster is with a four to six inch telescope set to a very low power (preferably, not much more than twenty times magnification) by using an eyepiece of long focal length or, when taking a photograph, using a reducing lens to reduce the intrinsic magnification of the telescope and increase the field of view.